 This was a great time to be broking with Sedgwick and I progressed to Associate Director and part of the management team at Sedgwick Reading managing 55 staff.
 Subsequently Marsh bought Sedgwick and after 18 months I moved on.

 I went back to Zurich in their public sector team to develop the education account using my direct client skills in the University, College and schools sectors.

 I was responsible for some large wins (Exeter and Plymouth Universities, National Trust etc) but ultimately the seasonal nature of the business (common annual renewal dates) and the narrow focus wasn’t for me and when AIG came knocking on my door, I moved after a very short two and a half years at ZM.

 I joined AIG Reading which was in a complete mess and I was somewhat shocked at the cultural and business issues that I needed to overcome to develop the branch.
 With an office move and a recruitment drive we managed to replace key staff and over the next three years doubled the branch income.

 I had a great experience at AIG and again was working with some of the best in the industry and I felt I was both learning again and contributing.
 If JLT had not come to me with a proposition to manage one of their offices I would like to think I would still be at AIG now.

-My time at JLT was a disappointment.
 Having walked into an environment where the branch was substantially behind budgeted income for the year and having to immediately cut costs to balance the books, the branch was stripped of half its revenue by a decision to move smaller income business to another centralised facility.
-This magnified the problem and despite pulling the branch back into profit in year two, there was no critical mass and the decision was taken to merge this and other offices with larger more established JLT businesses and I took a redundancy package.
+Despite recovering, and despite pulling the branch back into profit in year two, there was little critical mass and the decision was taken to merge this and other offices and consolidate the corporate broking into London I took a redundancy package.